joodaloop/webcraft/content/_index.md

 **I design and develop the best personal websites money can buy.**

-The kind of website that gets [shared](https://twitter.com/freeshreeda/status/1668389564799504386) and [talked about](https://twitter.com/ungatedcreative/status/1668442076407644161) just for how cool it's design is.
+The kind of website that gets [shared](https://twitter.com/freeshreeda/status/1668389564799504386) and [talked about](https://twitter.com/ungatedcreative/status/1668442076407644161) just for how cool its design is.

-If this is the sort of thing you're interested in creating, you can [hire me](https://twitter.com/joodaloop).
-You might also want to hire me for some of the [other things](#postscript) I can do with websites.
+If this is the sort of thing you're interested in creating, you can hire me.
+Let me know on Twitter ([@joodaloop](https://twitter.com/joodaloop)) or by email (judah@joodaloop.com).
+You can also hire me for some of the [other things](#postscript) I can do with websites.

 Chances are, you're coming to this page having seen [my work](#the-portfolio) before, and with a particular project in mind.
-In which case, you could probably skip straight to the [Process](#the-process) section to read about what working with me is like.
+In which case, you could skip straight to the [Process](#the-process) section to read about what working with me is like.

 _The rest of this page is an attempt to convince you of my skill, and explain why you should want a well-crafted personal site in the first place._